wayneji/DailyScripts/data/articles/0_kids_movie_list_2026-05-11.md

 35. Big Hero 6
 36. Raya and the Last Dragon
 37. The Little Mermaid
-38. Aladdin
-39. Beauty and the Beast
 40. The Lion King
 41. Mulan
-42. The Princess and the Frog
 43. The Jungle Book
 44. How to Train Your Dragon
 45. How to Train Your Dragon 2